drart/gridquencer4Live/README.md

 TODO
+  - modify a region to adjust its form
+  - manage each region to a specific sequencer
   - create a heuristics to apply to note generation
   - use controlSurface API for connecting to Push instead of MIDI messages
   - adjust lights when sequence plays